LSEG-API-Samples/Article.RD.TypeScript.Bun/README.md

 * [Bun Official Guides](https://bun.sh/guides).

-For any questions related to Refinitiv Data Library for TypeScript, please use the [Developers Community Q&A page](https://community.developers.refinitiv.com/) page.
+For any questions related to Data Library for TypeScript, please use the [Developers Community Q&A page](https://community.developers.refinitiv.com/) page.